Holistic Therapy and Alternative Medicine Techniques

 The point of psychosynthesis is to combine these and all theories to ensure that clients experience total healing and are able to realize their full potential and express the “Self” in the purest, most natural way possible.

-The Self refers to a person’s essence – who they truly are under all the baggage, expectations, and defenses that every individual tends build up.
+The Self refers to a person’s essence – who they truly are under all the baggage, expectations, and defenses that every individual tends to build up.
 With “compassionate attention,” clients are guided through talk therapy to rediscover the Self that is often hidden behind the many identities they may have formed for themselves.10

 Acceptance and Criticisms of Holistic Therapy